 stringbean

-StringBean is also one of the lightweight responsive CSS frameworks aimed at simplifying front-end development.
+StringBean is also one of the lightweight responsive CSS frameworks like Bootstrap aimed at simplifying front-end development.
 While most frameworks use a 12-point system, StringBean offers a 24-point grid, which ensures great compatibility with high-resolution screens.
 This framework has six breakpoints instead of the traditional four, ranging from “x-small” to “mega-UHD”.
 It allows developers to create full-screen layouts that look good on both mobile phones and 4K monitors.

 In addition, StringBean offers an entire package of the standard HTML elements, including typography, navigation bar, buttons and button variants, info wheels, labels, progress bars, forms, tables, rows, and cells.